 Background and study aims

 Achilles tendon rupture (ATR) is when a person tears the tendon (the Achilles tendon) connecting the calf muscle and heal bone.
 It is the most common tendon injury and lead to months of incapacity.
 With an average work absence of 63-108 days there are significant costs to society and to the NHS.
 Platelet rich plasma (PRP) may improve recovery and return to normal activities earlier, and reduce the NHS and societal impact.
 This study investigates how good PRP is at treating ATR using disease-specific and patient important outcomes.

 Who can participate?

-Patients between the ages 18-70 years who are suitable for non-surgical treatment of the Achilles tendon rupture (ATR).
+Patients aged 18 and over who are suitable for non-surgical treatment of the Achilles tendon rupture (ATR).

 What does the study involve?

 Participants are randomly allocated into one of two groups.
 Those in group 1 are given a PRP injection.
 Those in group 2 are given an injection containing a placebo.
 Participants complete a pain diary and have four study assessments at 4,7,13 and 24 weeks, carried out by a member of the research team blind to allocation.
 Assessments take place over the telephone or during a hospital outpatient visit.
 The 24 week hospital visit includes an exercise test of ankle function.
 All assessments include collection of patient-reported responses to preset questions.The results may be applicable to the many other tendon and ligaments injuries.